s

 City Reflections: Illuminating Southampton’s Stories is an animated light projection trail that will run across four evenings in February 2026, bringing the city’s history to life in bold and creative ways.
 Six historic buildings across Southampton’s Old Town and city centre will be transformed with large-scale projections, immersive soundscapes and storytelling inspired by the city’s art, maritime and archaeology collections.

 Presented by Southampton Forward in partnership with Southampton City Council, City Reflections is created with Light Up Trails and Double Take Projections, supported by funding from Arts Council England, the Esmée Fairbairn Foundation, and The National Lottery Heritage Fund.
 The project is also supported by Southampton Forward’s founding city partners: Southampton City Council, University of Southampton, Southampton Solent University, GO!
-Southampton, Paris Smith, and Mayflower.
+Southampton, Paris Smith, and Mayflower Theatre.

 Thank you so much for all of your support, guidance and patience over this process – it’s been really positive, and something I’ve hugely valued being part of.
 Something I wanted to add to the reflections on skills learned, echoing Jackie’s sentiments, was how it’s given me the confidence to work on heritage projects, on projects with a visual focus, and I’ll definitely be factoring this into future work pitches and considerations.